All Episodes

 I mean, that's a huge victory and one that we were proud to be a part of.

-But unfortunately, since he left office, the bureaucrats at FDA, they've revved up their banned e-cigarettes machinery, and they're doing everything in their power to deny access in the marketplace, and they're doing everything they can right now.
+But unfortunately, since he left office, the bureaucrats at FDA, they've revved up their banned e-cigarettes machinery and they're doing everything in their power to deny access in the marketplace.

-This is the scary part to shut down the 13,000 small businesses that President Trump saved in 2019.
+This is the scary part, to shut down the 13,000 small businesses that President Trump saved in 2019.

 And the way they're doing it is even more concerning.

-They're going into mom and pop shops, Sean, finding one flavored vape on the shelf and issuing a first time fine of $20,000 on a small business.
+They're going into mom and pop shops, Sean, finding one flavored vape on the shelf and issuing a first-time fine of $20,000 on a small business.

 I mean, the administration cannot pretend it's trying to bolster small businesses in this country when its agents are taking them down every day.

-Well, we appreciate you uh talking about the issue of liberty and freedom from the freedom enjoy party that is anything but the freedom and joy party, but of course, you know, we can't question them because they won't do an interview, a gaggle, a press conference, anything, and they won't talk to anybody.
+But of course, you know, we can't question them because they won't do an interview, a gaggle, a press conference, anything.

-Uh Tony Abud, thank you, my friend.
+Tony Aboud, thank you, my friend.

-800-941 Sean, if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

-Uh listen, I want to speak to anyone that has served our country, whether current, former military, current, former law enforcement or first responder or teacher, government personnel.
+Listen, I want to speak to anyone that has served our country, whether current, former military, current, former law enforcement or first responder or teacher, government personnel.

 I want to tell you about your free membership.

-It is free, completely free at GovX.com, G-O-V-X.com.
+It is free, completely free at govx.com, govx.com.

-You don't pay a penny.
+Here's the best part: you don't pay a penny.

 You sign up for free.

-There's no membership fee at all, and you're going to save 40% off the most desirable brands, things you're probably going to buy anyway, like Ray Ban and Oakley and Stanley and North Face, uh men's and women's active uh wear and tons of hunting gear.
+And you're going to save 40% off on the most desirable brands, things you're probably going to buy anyway, like Ray-Ban and Oakley and Stanley and Northface, men's and women's active wear and tons of hunting gear.

 You'll get up to 40% off cruises, hotels, theme parks, concerts, sporting events.

-I mean, it's it's just such a great marketplace where they are honoring people that have served their communities and their country.
+I mean, it's just such a great marketplace where they are honoring people that have served their communities and their country.

-Just go to GovX.com, use the promo code Sean S-E-A-N.
+Use the promo code Sean S-E-A-N.

 It's free to sign up, no membership fee.